alpha7008/Crashcodeos/README.md

-# RAGE OS
+# RAGEGO
-Rage-OS is an after-market firmware based on android9 {COLOROS 6}.IT's an open source project, inspired by Motorola myui with a refined interface .we offer a smooth and stable gaming experiene for your old device with a selected set of amazing features that provide an exceptional user experience.it was an GSI [Generic System Images] so you can tryout it.
+RAGEGO is an after-market firmware based on android9 {COLOROS 6}.IT's an open source project, inspired by Motorola myui with a refined interface .we offer a smooth and stable gaming experiene for your old device with a selected set of amazing features that provide an exceptional user experience.it was an GSI [Generic System Images] so you can tryout it.

 # Features: